fullstackreact/food-lookup-demo/README.md

 })
 ```

 This request is made to `localhost:3000`, the Webpack dev server.
-Because the route has the special prefix `/api/`, the Webpack server knows that this request is actually intended for our API server.
+Webpack will infer that this request is actually intended for our API server.
 We specify in `package.json` that we would like Webpack to proxy API requests to `localhost:3001`:

 ```js
 // Inside client/package.json